benpate/schema/README.md

 This is my first attempt to create a simplified, minimal implementation of JSON-Schema that is fast and has an easy API.
 If you're looking for a complete, rigorous implementation of JSON-Schema, you should try another tool.

 ## What it Does

+This library implements a sub-set of the [JSON-Schema specification](http://json-schema.org)

+### What's Included

+* Unmarshal schema from JSON
+* Array, Boolean, Integer, Number, Object, and String type validators.
+* Custom Format rules
+* Happy API for accessing schema information, and walking a schema tree with a [JSON-Pointer](https://tools.ietf.org/html/rfc6901)

+### What's Left Out

+* References